rickstaa/stable-learning-control/contributing.md

 ### Versioning instructions

 We use the [standard-version](https://github.com/conventional-changelog/standard-version) package for versioning.
 This tool will automatically increase the version and create a changelog by parsing your commits using the [conventional Commits](https://conventionalcommits.org/).
+This package can be invoked using the `npm run release` command.

 ### Linting instructions

 We use [husky](https://github.com/typicode/husky) pre-commit hooks to perform some linting and formatting actions.
 These actions will automatically run when you create a commit.
-For this, to work you need to ensure that the `npm install` command has been run before committing changes.
+Apart from this also some linting actions are performed by github actions when you create a pull request.

 ## Code of Conduct